trunc8/optimization-project/README.md

 python3 code/suspension_optimization.py -a SA -v
 ```

 The results are automatically written to csv file with the corresponding algorithm name in the `results` directory.
+The suspension problem formulation is briefly discussed in our [presentation document](Presentation.pdf) along with collation of the results, our recommendations, and learnings.

 Finally, in order to compare performance of all algorithms against the [test objective functions](code/test_objectives.py), execute